HMS Mary Galley (1744)

-HMS Mary Galley was a 44-gun fifth rate ship of the line, built and launched in 1744 in Rotherhithe, and sunk as a breakwater in 1764.
+HMS Mary Galley was a 44-gun fifth rate frigate of the Royal Navy, built in 1744 for service in the War of the Austrian Succession against France, Prussia and Spain.
+After two years assigned to patrol duties in the English Channel she was sent to the Caribbean to protect British commercial interests from pirate attacks.
+At the conclusion of the War she was returned to England in need of repair, but was instead left docked at Plymouth until 1764 when she was sunk as part of a breakwater for the port.

 Naval service

 Mary Galley was initially commissioned under Captain Piercy Brett, but command was transferred to Captain William Dandridge before the ship was put to sea.
 Dandridge died on 27 August, and command passed to Robert Swanton.
 Under Swanton, Mary Galley undertook an extensive voyage of patrol along the Bristol Channel, the Downs and into the North Sea.
-In March 1746 she underwent minor repairs at Sheerness docks at a cost of £984.
+In March 1746 she underwent minor repairs at Sheerness dockyard at a cost of £984.

 The ship returned to sea in April 1746 and was assigned to Atlantic service off west Africa, and then to the Leeward Islands from 1747 to 1748.
-She was surveyed for hull damage in January 1749, but no repairs were made.
-She was sunk as part of a breakwater at Plymouth, on 20 April 1764.
+Returning to Plymouth Dockyard in 1749, she was surveyed for damage but not repaired and was left largely abandoned in port.
+In March 1764 she was offered for sale as a simple "hull ... fitted with two chain pumps and ten capstan bars."
+There being no purchasers the vessel was instead decommissioned and sunk as part of a breakwater in Plymouth harbour on 20 April 1764.